Abdulrahman181/E-commerce-Customers-Segmentation/README.md

 ├── notebooks/                   # Jupyter Notebooks for data exploration and model development

-├── dashboard/                   # Dashboard code and screenshots

-├── README.md                    # Project overview and instructions
+└── README.md                    # Project overview and instructions

-└── requirements.txt             # List of dependencies for the project

 # 🔗 References
   Dataset description and structure as per the project documentation.